All About Flax

 Humans developed on diets consisting of marine life and/or inland plants.
 These diets provided plentiful amounts of omega-3 fats, which resulted in an omega-6/omega-3 ratio that was around 1:1.
 The current North American diet provides a ratio that is around 16:1 (omega-6:omega-3).
 This is likely due to the shift in dietary staples, which don’t generally include foods like flax, hemp, walnuts, perilla, green leafy veggies, chia, fish and algae.

-Flaxseeds also contain insoluble and soluble fibre.
+Flaxseeds also contain insoluble and soluble fiber.
 One will immediately notice this on the husk of the seed.
-Furthermore, if the seed is exposed to water, it becomes very sticky, due to the mucilage in the seed coat (another type of fibre).
-The fibre in flaxseeds can assist with controlling blood sugar levels and regulating hunger.
-Moreover, fibre is imperative for digestive health.
+Furthermore, if the seed is exposed to water, it becomes very sticky, due to the mucilage in the seed coat (another type of fiber).
+The fiber in flaxseeds can assist with controlling blood sugar levels and regulating hunger.
+Moreover, fiber is imperative for digestive health.
 Consuming 2 tbsp of flaxseeds each day can help to alleviate constipation.

 Lignans